¸´ÔÓÐÔÎÄÕªNO£º2004.42

 Excerpts: The net giant has released a preliminary version of a desktop program

 that will search computer hard drives, as well as the web.
-"We think of this as
+"We think of

 the photographic memory of your computer," (...).
 Others like Microsoft and